Young woman killed in rollover crash in Beloit

-An 18-year-old woman was fatally injured in a rollover crash in Beloit on Friday afternoon.
+An 18-year-old woman was fatally injured in a rollover crash in Beloit on Friday afternoon, authorities reported.

 Machaela A. Hoffman, of Beloit, was driving north on Madison Road just after 2 p.m. when she crossed the northbound lane and drove into a ditch, according to Beloit police.
 Hoffman, who was not wearing a seatbelt, was ejected from the 2008 Chevy Impala as it rolled several times.